History of the foreign policy of the United States: The South in foreign policy

 Woodrow Wilson had a strong base in the south for his foreign policy regarding World War I and the League of Nations.
 In the late 1930s, Southern Conservative Democrats opposed the domestic policies of the New Deal but strongly supported Franklin Roosevelt's internationalist foreign policy.
 Historians have given various explanations for this characteristic.
 The region had a strong military tradition.
-For example, General George Marshall, a graduate of Virginia Military Institute is famous for the Marshall Plan to rebuild Europe after World War I. Rather than pacifism, the South fostered chivalry and honor, pride in its fighting ability, and indifference to violence.
+For example, General George Marshall, a graduate of Virginia Military Institute is famous for the Marshall Plan to rebuild Europe after World War II.
+Rather than pacifism, the South fostered chivalry and honor, pride in its fighting ability, and indifference to violence.
 In the 1930s isolationism and America First attitudes were weakest in the South, and internationalism strongest there.
-Virginia Senator Carter Glass proclaimed in May, 1941: "Virginia has always been a leader in the vanguard of the fight for freedom.
+Virginia senator Carter Glass proclaimed in May 1941: "Virginia has always been a leader in the vanguard of the fight for freedom.
 She is ready today as in the past to give virile leadership to the nation."
-There were some dissenters from aggression such as J. William Fulbright, and Martin Luther King Jr. who opposed the Vietnam war of Lyndon Johnson (Texas) and Secretary of State Dean Rusk (Georgia), but that war was generally more popular in the South.
+There were some dissenters from aggression such as J. William Fulbright, and Martin Luther King Jr. who opposed the Vietnam War of Lyndon Johnson (Texas) and Secretary of State Dean Rusk (Georgia), but that war was generally more popular in the South.